Ontica/Empiria.FinancialAccounting/README.md

 and as usual, needs some of the [Empiria Extensions](https://github.com/Ontica/Empiria.Extensions).

-The main design of the backend was took from SICOFIN, a custom-tailored Financial Accounting Web System, developed by our organization in 2000-2002, for Banco Nacional de Obras y Servicios Públicos S.N.C (BANOBRAS), a Mexican state owned development bank.
+The main design of the backend was took from SICOFIN, a custom-tailored Financial Accounting Web System, developed by our organization in 2000-2002, for Banco Nacional de Obras y Servicios Públicos S.N.C.
+(BANOBRAS), a Mexican state owned development bank.
 The original SICOFIN's source code [can be downloaded here](https://github.com/Ontica/Sicofin).